ginger-society/docs/docs/ginger-book/css.md

 );
 ```

-This will setup [BaseWeb](https://baseweb.design) component library, [Styletron](https://styletron.org/) and integrates Dark/Light themes with Ladle.
+This will setup [BaseWeb](https://baseweb.design) component library, [Styletron](https://styletron.org/) and integrates Dark/Light themes with GingerBook.